finos/FDC3/docs/api/spec.md

   > Prior to FDC3 2.0, 'user' channels were known as 'system' channels.
 They were renamed in FDC 2.0 to reflect their intended usage, rather than the fact that they are created by system (which could also create 'app' channels).
 The `joinChannel` function was also renamed to `joinUserChannel` to clarify that it is only intended to be used to join 'user', rather than 'app', channels.

 ### Direct Listening and Broadcast on Channels
-While joining User channels automates a lot of the channel behavior for an app, it has the limitation that an app can belong to only one channel at a time.
-However, may also retrieve a `Channel` Object via the [`fdc3.getOrCreateChannel`](ref/DesktopAgent#getorcreatechannel) API, or an by raising an intent that returns a channel, and then listen to and broadcast on it directly using the [`Channel.addContextListener`](ref/Channel#addcontextlistener) and the [`Channel.broadcast`](ref/Channel#broadcast) APIs.
+While joining User channels (using fdc3.joinUserChannel) automates a lot of the channel behaviour for an app, it has the limitation that an app can only be 'joined' to one channel at a time.
+However, an app may instead retrieve a `Channel` Object via the [`fdc3.getOrCreateChannel`](ref/DesktopAgent#getorcreatechannel) API, or by raising an intent that returns a channel.
+The `Channel` object may then be used to listen to and broadcast on that channel directly using the [`Channel.addContextListener`](ref/Channel#addcontextlistener) and the [`Channel.broadcast`](ref/Channel#broadcast) APIs.
 This is especially useful for working with dynamic _App Channels_.
+FDC3 imposes no restriction on adding context listeners or broadcasting to multiple channels.

 ### App Channels
 App Channels are topics dynamically created by applications connected via FDC3.
 For example, an app may` create a channel to broadcast to others data or status specific to that app.